muffinatorr/spotify-top-artists/README.md

 # spotify-top-artists
-My little side project for 50 Days of Learning
+My little side project using the Spotify API for 50 Days of Learning